anushadas/SmartLibrary/README.md

 # Smart_Library
 Description:
-This application depicts a Library Managemnet System, allowing the user to check in/check out books.
+This application depicts a Library Managemnet System, allowing the students to check in/check out books and the librarian to add/delete books from the database or view the status of books available.

 Basic Structure:
 It makes use of Files, data structures like Linked List and uses Generic Quick Sort and Generic Binary Search algorithms